kgiszewski/Machina/README.md

 You'll likely get no output because you probably haven't changed your `ContentPicker` to `ContentPicker2`.

 Log into Umbraco, change any datatype using `Umbraco.ContentPicker` to `Umbraco.ContentPicker2` and save.
+Any prevalues won't move over so you'll wanna update those too.

 Now re-run the preview (i.e. `mcp <ENTER>`).